MileHacker Logo

 Scheduling Tip

-Prior to leaving, inquire with your accommodation about the current operating hours of places you intend to visit, especially during holidays or the low season.
+Prior to leaving, inquire at your place of stay about the current operating hours of places you intend to visit, especially during holidays or the low season.
 This helps avoid unexpected closures.

 Etiquette & Cultural Norms